NDaruwalla/employee-tracker/README.md

   ## Use
-  Use this application for non-developers to view and interact with employee information stored in databases.
+  This application is designed for non-developers to view and interact with employee information stored in a database.

   ## License
   MIT